zicklag/docs-1/cloud/projects.md

 provided.
 On Project creation, the provisioning progress will be displayed until fully complete.
 The icon on the far left indicates whether it's online, [offline](/cloud/glossary#system-status) or [paused](#resume-a-community-project).
 Next to that icon are the Project Name and Project Slug.
-On the right, you'll see the Project tier, followed by shortcuts, which allow you to <span mi icon>edit</span> edit and <span mi icon>launch</span> access the Project.
+On the right, you'll see the Project tier, followed by shortcuts, which allow you to <span mi icon>edit</span> update and <span mi icon>launch</span> access the Project.
 To view a Team's Projects:

 1. Open the Team Menu in the Dashboard Header and select the desired Team.
 2. Click **"Projects"**.